lholznagel/arktur/readme.md

 Name | Description
 -- | --
-connection_manager | Contains the hole puncher and sends all blocks to the connected peers. file | Handles files actions.
-For example saving the current connected peers or storing the block data logging | Small crate for logging.
+connection_manager | DEPRECATED - Contains the hole puncher and sends all blocks to the connected peers. file | Handles files actions.
+For example saving the current connected peers or storing the block data hole_puncher | Helps two peers connect through NAT logging | Small crate for logging.
 Contains some macros for logging across all crates network | Contains a UDP-Builder and handles UDP-Connections peer | Generates the hashes for a block